hrish1012/DAA_TA/README.md

 • TEST CASE 1 :

     INPUT  : ASCENDING array
-    OUTPUT : The dqueue is decreasing till the first inserted element and then it is increasing till the end
+    OUTPUT : - The dqueue is decreasing till the first inserted element and then it is increasing till the end
+             - The difference between size of array and size of dqueue => 5 - 5 = 0 (0 gives the count of ignored elements that are not inserted in the dqueue)

   ![a](https://user-images.githubusercontent.com/113937257/202613187-286ad68f-adc7-4e85-b833-1dea59a2e3b3.png)